How long does it take to get a CDL?

 - Valid driver's license: Regular driver's license required

-Many major carriers hire new CDL graduates with zero experience.
+Reality: Major carriers actively hire new CDL graduates with zero experience.

 What are Hours of Service (HOS) rules for 2026?